teachteamgithub/Spells-Of-Latin/README.md

 [![Spells_Of_Latin_Logo.png](https://s9.postimg.org/sgwmu8i33/Spells_Of_Latin_Logo.png)](#)

 Our first github-published [Unity3D](www.unity3d.com) project is here!
-We have been spending a long time working on this and our really proud to be presenting our first build.
-This document will describe and explain the wonderous features of this educational galore and you will may come out completely changed...
+We have been spending a long time working on this and our really proud to be presenting our first builds.
+This document will describe and explain the wonderous features of this educational masterpiece...

 ## Features and Functions
 Spells Of Latin is filled with many different features.
 Below are just of few of the marvels this game has to offer: